 Kellogg MBA Essay Questions and Tips

-If Kellogg School of Management is on your list of target MBA programs, you’ve likely begun thinking about how to approach the Kellogg MBA essay questions.
+If Kellogg School of Management is on your list of target MBA programs, you have likely started thinking about the essay questions.
 You’ve come to the right place.
-Read on for the Kellogg MBA essay questions and tips to ensure your responses are as strong as possible.
+Below are the Kellogg MBA essay questions and tips to strengthen your responses.

 Kellogg MBA Essay Questions